torarnv/sparsebundlefs/README.md

 FUSE filesystem for reading Mac OS sparse-bundle disk images.

-Mac OS X v10.5 (Leopard) introduced the concept of sparse-bundle disk images, where the data is stored as a set of small fixed-size *band* files instead of as a single monolithic file.
-This allows for more effective backups of the disk image, as only the changed bands need to be stored.
+Mac OS X v10.5 (Leopard) introduced the concept of sparse-bundle disk images, where the data is stored as a collection of small, fixed-size *band*-files instead of as a single monolithic file.
+This allows for more efficient backups of the disk image, as only the changed bands need to be stored.

 One common source of sparse-bundles is Mac OS' backup utility, *Time Machine*, which stores the backup data within a sparse-bundle image on the chosen backup volume.

-This software package implements a FUSE virtual filesystem for read-only access to the sparse- bundle, as if it was a single monolithic image.
+This software package implements a FUSE virtual filesystem for read-only access to the sparse-bundle, as if it was a single monolithic image.

 Installation
 ------------